 The diagram shows our proposed distribution network charge structure for the 2019-24 regulatory period.

-Essential Energy will begin trialling new tariffs for the 'Low voltage distribution - Residential and small business' customer class in the 2022-23 year.
-See section 16 Tariff Trials.
+Essential Energy began trialling new tariffs for the 'Low voltage distribution - Residential and small business' customer class in the 2022-23 year.
+We will also start trials for large businesses in 2023-24.
+See section 17 Tariff Trials.